gorchestrate/pizzaapp/README.md

 You may even integrate existing workflow engines to communicate with Gorchestrate.

 #### What are guarantees related to process execution?
-* Linearized consistency for all communications between all processes within single Gorchestrate Core instance.
+* **Linearized consistency** for all communications between all processes within single Gorchestrate Core instance.
-* Strong consistency for all write operations.
+* **Strong consistency** for all write operations.
 Any read following write will return up-to-date data.
+* **Atomic** update to process.
+All Recv/Send/Call operations are either succeed or fail.
-* Callbacks are called in the order they were triggered.
+* **Exactly Once** workflow execution semantics.
+Callbacks are called in the order they were triggered.
 Only one callback gets unblocked in a single point of time (except callback is taking longer time for execution than expected)
-* Update to process is atomic.
-All Recv/Send/Call operations are either succeed or fail.

 #### Why we have to define callbacks for each step in our workflow?
 Can we implement workflows in a simpler way?
 The main reason for **async** library API design is simplicity.
 FSM-based design allows people to adapt to framework quickly.